ryanallen/words-of-my-perfect-teacher/README.md

 ## Garab Dorje
 *dga' rab rdo rje*, better known by his Tibetan name than by his Sanskrit names, Pramudavajra, Prahevajra, Surativajra or Prajnabhava.
 The first human teacher in the lineage of the [Great Perfection](#great-perfection).

-## Garuda
+## Garuḍa
 *khyung*, a mythical bird of very large size which is able to fly as soon as it is hatched, symbolizing [primal wisdom](#primal-wisdom).
 The five colors in which it is sometimes represented symbolize the [five wisdoms](#five-wisdoms).
-It is the enemy of the [nāgas](#naga), and is depicted with a snake in its beak, symbolizing consuming the negative emotions.
+It is the enemy of the [nāgas](#nāga), and is depicted with a snake in its beak, symbolizing consuming the negative emotions.

 ## Gelugpa
 *dge lugs pa*, one of the schools of the [New Tradition](#new-tradition), founded by Je Tsongkhapa (1357-1419) and at first called the Gandenpa after his seat, the monastery of Ganden.